In 2022, University of Illinois's tuition was $12,474 a year for in-state students and $30,446 a year for out-of-state students.

 The net price of college is the actual cost of attending a school for one year.
 Net cost is calculated by subtracting any scholarships, grants or other aid that does not need to be paid back from the total cost.
 Student loans are not part of the calculation, because they need to be repaid.

-Now that we have a sense of the total estimated costs for University of Illinois students, we can subtract the average financial aid package to find the estimated net cost.
+Now that we have a sense of the total estimated costs for University of Illinois at Urbana-Champaign students, we can subtract the average financial aid package to find the estimated net cost.
 Net cost can vary depending on a students’ need and the financial aid award received.

 When considering whether a school fits your budget, it is important to consider the estimated net cost, not just the sticker price of tuition.
 Often, schools with the highest tuition also offer the most generous aid packages, so estimate your net cost before eliminating a school because it does fit your budget.

-The average amount of financial aid received by a full-time first year student with demonstrated need at University of Illinois was $20,640 in 2021.
-By substracting the average financial aid package from the estimated costs, we get a number that may make the cost of University of Illinois seem more manageable.
+The average amount of financial aid received by a full-time first year student with demonstrated need at University of Illinois at Urbana-Champaign was $19,449 in 2023.
+By substracting the average financial aid package from the estimated costs, we get a number that may make the cost of University of Illinois at Urbana-Champaign seem more manageable.

 |Estimated Net Cost for Full-Time Students

 Some students choose to use payment plans to make the cost of tuition fit more comfortably in their budget.

-Schools sometimes offer tuition waivers to certain groups to cover some or all of the cost of tuition.
-Some schools offer them for employees and their family, underrepresented students, or military students.
-Even with a tuition waiver, other expenses and fees are the responsibility of the student
+Schools sometimes waiver tuition for certain groups, to offset the cost of attending.
+Some colleges offer tuition waivers for faculty, staff, and their families , underrepresented students, or military students.
+Even with a tuition waiver, other expenses and fees are the responsibility of the student.

-University of Illinois has some full or partial tuition waivers available for: International Students Employees or Children of Employees
+University of Illinois has some full or partial tuition waivers available for: - International Students - Employees or Children of Employees